-Never borrow against your house...unless it is a realistic sum, to buy another house, or, to renovate your present one.....OK!
+Never borrow against your house...unless it is a realistic sum, in order to buy another house, or, to renovate your present one.....OK!

 Finally, if you are a home-owner, and, do need more family space, yet are happy with your present address, then you have a choice of building outwards, or, lifting the present structure.
-If the house is sound enough, and neighbourly relations are cordial, and in agreement, accordingly, such a choice of renovations will be preferable to buying elsewhere, then moving.
+If the house is sound enough, and neighbourly relations are cordial, plus, in agreement, then accordingly, such a choice of renovations will be preferable to buying elsewhere, and moving.
 Plus, either choice, which would thus involve remaining at your present address, are both more favourable, loan-wise, if you do need to borrow from a bank.